palhotel/ShitProxy/README.md

 Shit Proxy
 ========
 # Introduction
-Shit Proxy server, developed in C#
+Shit Proxy server, developed in C#, for learning tcp/ip.
+No https only support for http.

 # Server Setting
 Click the exe file, and open the port 1314 in firewall.